West Coast Premiere

 Directed by Evren Odcikin

-Featuring Munaf Alsafi, Camila Betancourt Ascencio, Tara Blau*, Terry Lamb*, Julian Lopez-Mirrilas*, Wiley Naman Strasser
+Featuring Munaf Alsafi, Camila Betancourt Ascencio, Tara Blau*, Terry Lamb*, Julian Lopez-Morrilas*, Wiley Naman Strasser

-Deasign & Production Team: Brendan Aanes (sound design), Kate Boyd (scenic & lighting design), Michelle Mulholland (costume design), Devon Labelle (props master)
+Design Team: Brendan Aanes (sound), Kate Boyd (scenic & lighting), Michelle Mulholland (costumes), Devon LaBelle (props)

 Fresh out of a residency at Ground Floor at Berkeley Rep, Playwright Mona Mansour says: “I’m excited to look again at this piece that really is fairly autobiographical and very close to my heart…I don’t think stories about the Middle East are being told enough, and they surely aren’t being told truthfully.”

 Director Evren Odcikin adds: “Mona mixes the personal with the political, the funny with the tragic with such craft.
 Mona is an actor’s writer through and through.
 I cannot wait to dive into the world she’s created with the amazing cast of actors we’ve assembled.”

 Playwright Caridad Svich interviews Mona Mansour for American Theatre Magazine.